syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can dynamically insert the selected number of blank rows to the top of the selected range by following,

 * Click Insert in the context menu and select "Entire Row" option in Insert dialog.
-* Click Insert Cells in OTHERS tab in ribbon and select "Entire Row" option in Insert dialog.
+* Select Insert Cells option in Insert button in Ribbon OTHERS tab and select "Entire Row" option in Insert dialog.
+* Select Insert Sheet Rows option in Insert button in Ribbon OTHERS tab.
 * Click Insert option in row header context menu.

 You can also perform insert entire row using [`insertEntireRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:insertentirerow "insertEntireRow") method.